This post has been superseded by the following:

 – small lumps form at the injection site which is alternating superior external quadrant of the buttocks.
 They are more conspicuous if the injection is done slightly too high which was my initial experience and they took months to fade.
 I opted to stand up for the first two injections and I attribute this decision for a slightly too high injection site.
 I now lie down which is actually recommended for the smaller and thinner patient.

 – fatigue normally within 24-48 hours of the injection.
 Not even sure it can be classed as proper fatigue but it’s a ‘you need to sit down and fall asleep’ feeling!
 It normally only lasts for 1 day before the normal energy levels return.
 This issue seems to have gone now (edit 2020).

 – although the side effects of small intestinal surgery and gallbladder removal can cause malabsorption issues, in particular the inability to digest fat properly; somatostatin analogues can exacerbate steatorrhea as they inhibit the production of digestive enzymes which aid fat digestion.
 I notice a marked and short-term increase in this problem normally within 72 hours of the injection.

 I have my ups and downs and I do feel quite well most of the time.
-Most people tell me I look quite well too!
+Most people tell me I look quite well too (sorry not sorry).
 Over the last 4 years I’ve made some fairly significant adjustments to cope with my condition and maintain a reasonable quality of life – my monthly injection of Lanreotide is no doubt playing a big part.

 So ‘four more years’ of Lanreotide gets my vote and I’d like to tell the world!
 I just wish I had 22 million twitter followers to help with my message 🙂 A retweet by Ellen De Generes, Barack Obama or Justin Bieber would help though!